October 06, 2022

 X-ray vision has improved four of the first photographs from NASA's newest observatory that are of a scientifically significant level.

-Think about the scene in Stephan’s Quintet, where four galaxies are entangled in a challenging gravitational dance while a fifth galaxy is watching from a distance.
+Think about Stephen's representation of a quintet, wherein the first four galaxies are entangled in a complex gravitational dance and the fifth galaxy is a distant observer of this cosmic ballet.

 These galaxies' JWST image revealed traits that scientists had never before observed.